AW*-algebra

 In mathematics, an AW*-algebra is an algebraic generalization of a W*-algebra.
 They were introduced by Irving Kaplansky in 1951.
 As operator algebras, von Neumann algebras, among all C*-algebras, are typically handled using one of two means: they are the dual space of some Banach space, and they are determined to a large extent by their projections.
-The idea behind AW*-algebras is to forgo the former, topological, condition, and use only the latter, algebraic, condition.
+The idea behind AW*-algebras is to forget the former, topological, condition, and use only the latter, algebraic, condition.